Campus Safety Virtual Reality Training Program

 Central Question:

-How might we design an effective onboarding experience that prepares officers to use CSVR independently?
+How might we design an onboarding experience that prepares officers to use CSVR independently?

 Central Question:

-How might we design an effective onboarding experience that prepares officers to use CSVR independently?
+How might we design an onboarding experience that prepares officers to use CSVR independently?

 Physical device: